ivan-khomich/aiogtrans/README.rst

 Installation
 ------------

-To install, either use things like pip with the package "asyncgoogletrans" or download the package and put the "googletrans" directory into your python path.
+To install, either use things like pip with the package "aiogtrans" or download the package and put the "googletrans" directory into your python path.

 .. code:: bash

-    $ pip install asyncgoogletrans
+    $ pip install aiogtrans

 Basic Usage
 -----------